jakesgordon/rack-rabbit/README.md

 Signals should be sent to the master process

-  * HUP - reload config file and gracefully restart all workers (NOT IMPLEMENTED YET)
+  * HUP - reload config file
   * TERM/INT - quick shutdown kills all workers immediately
   * QUIT - graceful shutdown, waits for workers to finish their current request before finishing
   * TTIN - increase the number of worker processes by one